comgram/pyglpainter/README.md

 Right Button drag up/down: Move camera ahead/back (same as wheel)

 The FOV (Field of View) is held constant.
-"Zooming" is rather moving the camera ahead, which is more natural than changing the FOV of the camera.
-Even cameras in movies and TV series very, very rarely zoom any more.
+"Zooming" is rather moving the camera forward alongs its look axis, which is more natural than changing the FOV of the camera.
+Even cameras in movies and TV series nowadays very, very rarely zoom.

 ## Installation

 Clone this git repository

-Then install some dependencies (tested on Debian Jessie only)
+Then install some dependencies (tested on Debian Jessie)

-    apt-get install python3-pyqt5 python3-pyqt5.qtopengl
+    apt-get install python3-numpy python3-pyqt5 python3-pyqt5.qtopengl python3-opengl

 I may have forgotten other dependencies.
 Please let me know if something is missing.